MatthijsKamstra/haxejs/05externs/example.md

 I will give a short example of how to write, by hand, an extern.
 The example is from [here](http://philippe.elsass.me/2014/11/haxe-working-with-javascript-libraries/))

+_The code used in this example can be found [here](https://github.com/MatthijsKamstra/haxejs/tree/master/05externs/code)._

 ## How to start